tale-toul/ocp-gitops/README.md

 ```
 $ oc apply -f sealedsecretcontrollerCR.yaml
 ```
-The operator, controller and the secret containing the x509 certificate use to encrypt/unencrypt the secrets are created in the sealed-secrets namespace:
+The operator, controller, and secret containing the x509 certificate used to encrypt/unencrypt the secrets are created in the sealed-secrets namespace:
 ```
 $ oc get pods
 NAME                                                    READY   STATUS    RESTARTS   AGE